 The CUA for Motorized Boating allows the CUA holder to conduct guided touring or fishing trips in larger motorized boats on Yellowstone Lake and/or Lewis Lake.
 Portions of Yellowstone Lake and all of Shoshone Lake are restricted to non-motorized boats.

-- If a boat does not pass the AIS inspection, it is not allowed to enter park waters.
+- If a watercraft does not pass the Yellowstone AIS inspection, it is not allowed to enter park waters.

-- To prevent Aquatic Invasive Species (AIS), the CUA holder must ensure gear and tackle are cleaned and dried before entering or changing Yellowstone waters.
+- To prevent the introduction of AIS, the CUA holder must ensure all equipment is cleaned and dried before entering or changing Yellowstone waters.

-- Motorized boats are limited to drift within 25 feet (~7.5 meters) of shoreline thermal features and submerged thermal features, and are not allowed to land within 32 feet (~10 meters) of thermal features.
-CUA holders are responsible for knowing the location of submerged features or vacating an area where a submerged thermal feature is discovered.
+- Motorized boats are limited to drift within 25 feet (~7.5 meters) of shoreline thermal features and submerged thermal features and are not allowed to land within a thermal area or within 32 feet (~10 meters) of thermal features.
+CUA holders are responsible for knowing the location of submerged thermal features and are responsible for vacating an area where a submerged thermal feature is discovered.

-- This permit includes guided fishing from the boat.
-All clients who are fishing must have a Yellowstone National Park (YNP) fishing permit and must obey park fishing regulations.
+- This permit allows guided fishing from the watercraft.
+All clients who are fishing must have a Yellowstone National Park (YNP) fishing permit and must obey Yellowstone National Park Fishing Regulations.
 Fishing permits are required for anyone 16 years and older.
-Guides must also have a YNP fishing permit.
+Guides leading fishing trips must also have a YNP fishing permit.

-- All clients must wear Type I USCG approved personal flotation devices (PFDs) that are properly sized, in serviceable condition.
+- All clients and guides must wear Type I USCG approved personal flotation devices (PFDs) that are properly sized and in serviceable condition.

-- The CUA holder is responsible for ensuring that all clients are safely equipped and properly clothed prior to the trip.
+- The CUA holder is responsible for ensuring that all clients are safely equipped and properly clothed for the activity and projected weather conditions prior to the trip.
 Each boat must have, at a minimum, the following: